-1st Offense: Up to (2) two day suspension from school.
-2nd Offense: Up to (4) four day suspension from school.

-3rd Offense: Up to a 10 day suspension from school with notification of Kent County Sheriff Department.
+1st Violation: (2) two day suspension from school.
+The Kent County Sheriff's Department may be notified.
+2nd Violation: (4) four day suspension from school.
+The Kent County Sheriff's Department will be notified.
+3rd Violation: Up to a 10 day suspension from school.
+The Kent County Sheriff's Department will be notified.

-Any student who violates the use or possession of tobacco products, e-cigarettes (including vaping) or paraphernalia policy will be prohibited from attending school dances for one (1) calendar year.
+\\ Any student who violates the use or possession of tobacco products, e-cigarettes (including vaping) or paraphernalia policy will be prohibited from attending school dances for one (1) calendar year.